-Behaviour monitoring - Where a student has not complied with a subject report or the student's behaviour across a number of subjects is not in line with school expectations, the Year Progress Leader and the Student Support Team will monitor a student's behaviour for one week.
-This will be done via teacher feedback and BFL data analysis
+Behaviour monitoring - Where a student has not complied with a subject report or the student's behaviour across a number of subjects is not in line with school expectations, the Year Leader and the Student Support Team will monitor a student's behaviour for one week.
+This will be done via teacher feedback and BFL data analysis.

-Year Progress Leader report - Where a student's behaviour continues to be challenging, Year Progress Leader will set behaviour targets in a report book which the student needs to hand to their teacher each lesson.
+Year Leader report - Where a student's behaviour continues to be challenging, Year Leader will set behaviour targets in a report book which the student needs to hand to their teacher each lesson.
 The report book must also be shown by the student to parents/carers for them to sign every evening ready for the next day.

-Aspire Hub consideration - Year Progress Leaders along with all relevant stakeholders will assess the needs of a student and consider whether a student meets the criteria for the Aspire Hub.
+Aspire Hub consideration - Year Leaders along with all relevant stakeholders will assess the needs of a student and consider whether a student meets the criteria for the Aspire Hub.
 Where a student does meet the criteria, a bespoke timetable will be produced, parent/carer meetings will be held and a decision on length of time in the Aspire Hub will be discussed.

-Behaviour Improvement Plan - If a student does not comply with the Year Progress Leader report, the student will escalate to a BIP.
-Parents/carers will be invited into school to discuss their child's behaviour and targets will be set together with parents/carers and the Year Progress Leader.
+Behaviour Improvement Plan - If a student does not comply with the Year Leader report, the student will escalate to a BIP.
+Parents/carers will be invited into school to discuss their child's behaviour and targets will be set together with parents/carers and the Year Leader.
 A meeting will take place every two weeks over a period of 6 weeks while a student is on the BIP plan.

-Step out - Where a student's behaviour is not improving, All Saints may look to arrange a Step Out to another school.
-This means that a student attends the other school instead of All Saints for a specified number of days.
+Offsite direction - Where a student's behaviour is not improving, All Saints may look to arrange an offsite direction at another school.
+This means that a student attends the other school instead of All Saints for a specified number of days/weeks.
 This is part of a reciprocal arrangement between schools, working together as part of the strategy to avoid disengagement and suspensions.
-The step out will normally be in the range of 2-5 days.
+The offsite direction will normally be in the range of 10 days - 6 weeks, and can be extended for a further 6 weeks if required.
+If all parties agree, after a successful offsite direction, this can then be converted into a permanent managed move.